ATARI VCS/2600 FAQ

 ATARI VIDEO COMPUTER SYSTEM (VCS) - model CX2600

 Originally released in October of 1977.
 There are 6 switches on top of this model (Power, Color/ B&W, Left and Right Difficulty (A and B), Game Select, and Game Reset).
 All the text on the switch panel is in lower-case.
 The power and controller jacks are on the back.
 The pack-in game was Combat, which seems an odd choice to make considering that of the 9 games originally released, that's the only one without any 1-player variations.
 The system also included 2 joysticks and paddles.
 The in-house nickname for the system, "Stella", was not derived from a female employee like most Atari hardware projects were, but rather designer Joe Decuir's bicycle.
 The wood grain case was designed by Douglas Hardy and Fredrick Thompson.
-The original 1977 models were made in Sunnyvale and are called "heavy sixers" (1st photo) by the gaming community because the plastic casing is thicker and heavier, and the base is slightly more rounded than the standard 6-switch (2nd photo), which were produced between 1978-79 and made in Hong Kong; by early 1983 the bulk of all production of home video games and computers was shifted to Hong Kong and Taiwan (article).
+The original 1977 models were made in Sunnyvale and are called "heavy sixers" (1st photo) by the gaming community because the plastic casing is thicker and heavier, and the base is slightly more rounded than the standard 6-switch (2nd photo), which were produced between 1978-79 and made in Hong Kong.
 The photos below show the major differences between the "heavy" and "light" 6-switch models:

-The original "heavy sixers" released did not have a channel selector switch (it was preset for channel 3); there's no switch on the board, and typically no hole in the case for it (if there is, it might be marked CHANNEL SELECT A/B):
+The original "heavy sixers" released did not have a channel selector switch (it was preset for channel 3.
+Customers who had a problem with interference from their local TV station could obtain a replacement preset for channel 4); there's no switch on the board, and typically no hole in the case for it (if there is, it might be marked CHANNEL SELECT A/B):